-- 1. What are the main advantages of using Vector Clocks over Lamport timestamps? - 2.
-Give the two conditions for two Vector Clocks to be causally dependent? - 3.
+- 2. Give the two conditions for two Vector Clocks to be causally dependent? - 3.
 Does a clock tick happen before or after the sending of a message.
 What are the implications of changing this? - 4.
 Fill in the corresponding vector clocks from Figure 1.
 In this example, the ticking only happens when sending a message.
 Your task is to write for each event (sending or receiving) the correct vector clock.
 In black you can see the vector clock for a sending or receiving event, while in red you can see the vector clock attached to the message.

-When filling in the vector clocks you must write the correct vector clocks for sending or receiving events.
+When filling in the vector clocks, you must write the correct vector clocks for sending or receiving events.
 At the same time, you must also fill in the vector clocks attached to each message (just like the red vector clock showed in the figure).
 Use two different colors and use the example as a guideline.